privefl/blog/_posts/2016-08-13-R-package-primefactr.md

-In this post, I will present my first R package.
+In this post, I will present my first R package, [available on CRAN](https://cran.r-project.org/web/packages/primefactr/index.html).
 It makes use of [Prime Factorization](https://en.wikipedia.org/wiki/Prime_factor) for computations.

 This small R package was initially developed to compute [hypergeometric probabilities](https://en.wikipedia.org/wiki/Hypergeometric_distribution) which are used in Fisher's exact test, for instance.
 It was also a way to get introduced with CRAN submission :').